swyxio/swyxdotio/content/writing/technical/how-to-name-things.md

 I'll motivate the discussion with some examples:

 - [**Metasyntactic names**](https://en.wikipedia.org/wiki/Metasyntactic_variable), the "lorem ipsum" of code: `foo`, `bar`, `baz`.
+This isn't always wrong, especially when the name is meant to be a placeholder.
 You're not likely to see these in actual code.
 But you might.
 - **Vague names**: `thething`, `that`, `someObject`.
 Everything's a thing. `that` is no more descriptive than `this`.
 In JS, everything's an object.
 So what?
 - **Too short, likely overloaded names**: `id`, `name`, `url`.
 There's nothing inherently wrong with these, but often you need more than one of these.
 So you start with one `id` in your code, and then later on have an `product.id`, then a `user.id`, and pretty soon its no longer clear what `id` means.
 It is then harder and harder to grep and rename names in your code.
 This is especially important when the language allows shadowing (_ahem JS_).
 Probably my most controversial, and recent, opinion.
+Always ask yourself: "What do I do if there is more than one of this name?"
 - **Overly Long names**: >30 characters is pushing it IMO.
 You can namespace names inside a dict/object. (see below)
 - **Scary Technical names**: `ModifiedApplicativeFunctor`.
 As much as this makes sense to you, it has to make sense to the next person.
 Again, if you're on a team that all shares your context, go ahead.
 But at least pause to consider if they do.
 - **Nonconventional names**: Naming conventions don't exist in a vacuum.
 If everyone in a community does `import React from 'react'` and you do `import Bunny from 'react'` because you thought it would be a fun idea... it loses its fun quickly.
 More seriously, you can establish convenient aliases for names and concepts, but be careful that your code becomes an unreadable mess of custom convention.